microsoft/azure-pipelines-tasks/Tasks/DotNetCoreCLIV2/README.md

 * **Configuration to Package\*:** When using a csproj file this specifies the configuration to package.
 * **Package Folder\*:** Folder where packages will be created.
 If empty, packages will be created alongside the csproj file.
 * **Do not build\*:** Don't build the project before packing.
 Corresponds to the --no-build command line parameter.
+* **Include Symbols\*:** Additionally creates symbol nuget packages.
+Corresponds to the --include-symbols command line parameter.
+* **Include Source\*:** Includes source code in the package.
+Corresponds to the --include-source command line parameter.
 * **Automatic package versioning\*:** Cannot be used with include referenced projects.
 If you choose 'Use the date and time', this will generate a SemVer -compliant version formatted as X.Y.Z-ci-datetime where you choose X, Y, and Z.
 If you choose 'Use an environment variable', you must select an environment variable and ensure it contains the version number you want to use.
 If you choose 'Use the build number', this will use the build number to version your package.
 Note: Under Options set the build number format to be '$(BuildDefinitionName)_$(Year:yyyy).$(Month).$(DayOfMonth)$(Rev:.r)